Worcester, England: 20th century to present

 In the 1950s and 1960s large areas of the medieval centre of Worcester were demolished and rebuilt.
 This was condemned by many such as Nikolaus Pevsner who described it as a "totally incomprehensible... act of self-mutilation".
-There is however still a significant area of medieval Worcester remaining, examples of which can be seen along City Walls Road, Friar Street and New Street.
+A significant area of medieval Worcester remains, with well-preserved examples examples of half-timbered Tudor houses in the shopping streets of City Walls Road, Friar Street and New Street.